 My clients can use MGS (metronomegrowthsystems.com) to help capture the prep, though I see others using Stand Up Alice integrated with Teams or Slack.

-Now more than ever, it’s important for your remote teams to feel their voices are being heard.
+Now more than ever, it’s important for your remote teams to feel their voices are being heard by using SBC integration.
 They’re likely to be feeling isolated, so encourage regular feedback and ideas.
 It’s important for them to feel you’re concerned for their well-being.
 You’re all in this together so make sure you keep listening.